btcpayserver/btcpayserver/README.md

   - [Greenfield API examples with CURL](https://docs.btcpayserver.org/GreenFieldExample/)
 - **Legacy API**

 The **Greenfield API** is our brand-new API which is still in development.
-Once complete, it will allow you to run BTCPay Server heedlessly.
+Once complete, it will allow you to run BTCPay Server headlessly.
 The **Legacy API**, is fully compatible with [BitPay's API](https://bitpay.com/api/).
 It has limited features, but allows instant migration from BitPay.

 ## 💚 Community